Why do programmers do nothing even with neural networks

 }

-The code above seems simple, however, we calculate the number of violations of the principle of Dry (do not repeat youurself) and the connected code:
+The code above seems simple, but let’s count the number of violations of the DRY (Do not Repeat Yourself) principle and the cohesion of the code:

-Correspondence with the Book structure, and we need an abstract repository in order not to create a repository class for each structure that we will store in the database (Dry Violation)
+Coherence with the Book structure, and we need an abstract repository so as not to create a repository class for each structure that we will store in the database (violation of DRY)

-Instead of duplicating the code, keeping high connectedness – we will write a protocol for the CRUD repository, thus abstracting the interface of the database and business logic of the application, observing DRY, carrying out low connectedness:
+Instead of duplicating code, keeping high coupling – let’s write a protocol for a CRUD repository, thus abstracting the database interface and the application’s business logic, observing DRY, implementing low coupling:

 typealias Item = Codable